Jalie Tucker, Ph.D.

 Florida Gym, Room 5C

 Website: Department of Health Education & Behavior Profile

-Professor and Chair, Department of Health Education and Behavior, College of Health and Human Performance, University of Florida
+Professor, Department of Health Education and Behavior, College of Health and Human Performance, University of Florida

 Director, Center for Behavioral Economic Health Research, University of Florida

 B.S., Psychology, Duke University, Durham, North Carolina

 M.A., Clinical Psychology (Minor: Statistics), Vanderbilt University, Nashville, Tennessee

 Ph.D., Clinical Psychology (Minor: Alcohol Dependence), Vanderbilt University, Nashville, Tennessee